Which Cop Show has one not appeared in?

 The period mystery Eater of Souls is a serial-killer story set in Ancient Egypt.
 One of the few cases where the "Supernatural" variant of this trope is genuinely and plausibly suspected by the investigators.

 The David Eddings novel Regina's Song has the Seattle Slasher, a killer who paralyzes sexual predators with a syringe of curare and then carves them to pieces with a linoleum knife.
+She was a Mission/Revenge type, targeting sex offenders because one of them raped and murdered her twin sister, and ultimately seeking out and killing the specific rapist responsible for that act.

 Ramsay Snow in A Song of Ice and Fire, alongside with being a torturer and altogether unpleasant person in every regard.
 Even his father, himself a fairly monstrous man, finds his excesses distasteful.